Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 1. Click the `+ Event Subscription` button in the top of the panel.
 1. Enter `logicappalerts` to the `Name` input field.
 1. Leave `Event Schema` as `Event Grid Schema`
+1. For 'System Topic', you can put in anything between 3-128 Characters long
 1. Uncheck the `Geofence Result` option in the `Filter to Event Types` dropdown.
 Ensure that only the following 2 events are selected:
     * Geofence Entered
     * Geofence Exited